 - 2.2.41.1.9 For the purposes of ADR, self-reactive substances are thermally unstable substances liable to undergo a strongly exothermic decomposition even without participation of oxygen (air).
-Substances are not considered to be self-reactive substances of Class 4.1, if: - (a) they are explosives according to the criteria of Class 1; - (b) they are oxidizing substances according to the assignment procedure of Class 5.1 (see 2.2.51.1); - (c) they are organic peroxides according to the criteria of Class 5.2 (see 2.2.52.1); - (d) their heat of decomposition is less than 300 J/g; or - (e) their self-accelerating decomposition temperature (SADT) (see NOTE 2 below) is greater than 75 °C for a 50 kg package. - NOTE 1: The heat of decomposition can be determined using any internationally recognised method e.g. differential scanning calorimetry and adiabatic calorimetry. - NOTE 2: The self-accelerating decomposition temperature (SADT) is the lowest temperature at which self-accelerating decomposition may occur with a substance in the packaging as used during carriage.
-Requirements for the determination of the SADT are given in the Manual of Tests and Criteria, Part II, Chapter 20 and section 28.4. - NOTE 3: Any substance which shows the properties of a self-reactive substance shall be classified as such, even if this substance gives a positive test result according to 2.2.42.1.5 for inclusion in Class 4.2.
+Substances are not considered to be self-reactive substances of Class 4.1, if: - (a) they are explosives according to the criteria of Class 1; - (b) they are oxidizing substances according to the classification procedure for Class 5.1 (see 2.2.51.1) except that mixtures of oxidizing substances which contain 5% or more of combustible organic substances shall be subjected to the classification procedure defined in Note 2; - (c) they are organic peroxides according to the criteria of Class 5.2 (see 2.2.52.1); - (d) their heat of decomposition is less than 300 J/g; or - (e) their self-accelerating decomposition temperature (SADT) (see NOTE 2 below) is greater than 75 °C for a 50 kg package.

+NOTE 1: The heat of decomposition can be determined using any internationally recognised method e.g. differential scanning calorimetry and adiabatic calorimetry.